 Refer to section 4.3 for more details.
 The grading of this part will be very flexible and highly depend on the TA's judgement.
-Please specify clearly what you have done for the bonus part so that he do not miss anything.
+Please specify clearly what you have done for the bonus part so that he would not miss any of your work.